thiago2santos/wallet-service/docs/TRADE-OFFS.md

 **Mission Accomplished**: ✅

 - ✅ All functional requirements implemented and tested
-- ✅ Performance exceeds targets by 2.6-8x
+- ✅ High performance with sub-20ms response times
 - ✅ Architecture is production-ready with proper patterns
 - ✅ Comprehensive testing and monitoring
 - ✅ Honest documentation of trade-offs and limitations